-Under the Act, the "owner" of an animal and the "person in charge" is responsible for meeting the legal obligations for animal welfare.
-In some cases or for particular procedures, the owner of the animals places them in the care of others who become the persons in charge.
+Under the Act the "owner" and every "person in charge" of an animal are responsible for meeting the legal obligations for the welfare of animals under their care.

+For llamas, alpacas and guanaco, the owner of the animals may place them in the care of others who become the persons in charge, but this does not derogate from their responsibility to ensure that the requirements of the Act are met.